-The Entry Age Normal Actuarial Cost method used in KCERA's annual actuarial valuation has also been applied in measuring the service cost and TPL with one exception.
-For purposes of measuring the service cost and total pension liability (TPL), KCERA has reflected the same plan provisions used in determining the member's actuarial present value of projected benefits.
-This is different from the version of this method applied in KCERA's annual funding valuation, where the normal cost and actuarial accrued liability are determined as if the current benefit accrual rate had always been in effect.
+The Entry Age Actuarial Cost Method used in KCERA's annual actuarial valuation has also been applied in measuring the Service Cost and Total Pension Liability (TPL) with one exception.
+For purposes of measuring the Service Cost and TPL, KCERA has reflected the same plan provisions used in determining the member's Actuarial Present Value of Projected Benefits.
+This is different from the version of this method applied in KCERA's annual funding valuation, where the Normal Cost and Actuarial Accrued Liability are determined as if the current benefit accrual rate had always been in effect.